selwynpolit/d9book/book/debugging.md

 ![Set a breakpoint in PhpStorm in the drush source code](/images/drush_breakpoint.png)

-Now in the terminal ssh into the DDEV container and execute drush:
+Now, in the terminal SSH into the DDEV container and execute drush:

 ```bash
 $ ddev ssh